quality factors for growing wine grapes...

 the concentration of the acids.
 Flavor compounds and tannins also

 begin to build.
+Keeping bird populations at bay becomes increasingly difficult.
 Monitoring the grapes will soon move from weekly to

 daily, anticipating harvest, as vineyard managers test sugar levels